Ghana Tourism Authority: Year of Return

 In 2019, The Year of Return, organized by The Ghana Tourism Authority, was a year-long initiative featuring tours, celebrations, and cultural events.
 Its aim was to encourage African Americans and the African diaspora to visit their ancestral homeland, boost tourism, and provide economic aid to Ghana.
-This initiative marked the 400th anniversary of the arrival of enslaved Africans in Jamestown, Virginia, during the Transatlantic Slave Trade.
+This initiative marked the 400th anniversary of the arrival of enslaved Africans in Jamestown, Virginia, during the transatlantic slave trade.

 The Year of Return drew in around one million visitors and boosted the economy by an estimated $1.9 billion.
 It had a transformative impact on attendees' lives beyond its economic success.
-One of the most unforgettable destinations that was visited is the Elmina Slave Castle, a significant edifice from the era of the Transatlantic slave trade, situated approximately three hours away from Accra, near Cape Coast.
+One of the most unforgettable destinations that was visited is the Elmina Castle, a significant edifice from the era of the Atlantic slave trade, situated approximately three hours away from Accra, near Cape Coast.

+The Ghana Tourism Authority endorsed the 6th edition of the Inter Tourism Expo Accra (INTTA) and the 24-Hour Africa Tourism, Agribusiness, Digital Sovereignty and AfCFTA Industrial Acceleration Conference and Investment Programme, which the authority described the initiative as a strategic platform to strengthen Ghana's tourism industry while attracting trade and investment.

 Agencies

 The Ghana Tourism Authority though is the Main State Agency under the Ministry of Tourism, It also has under it some Agencies.
 And they are as follows;